sleekmason/Lilidog/README.md

 Root is required to write to connected devices.

 The boot screen gives a choice of using as a Live session, or installing Lilidog Linux if you like what you see. <br/>
-The only installer I am using is the expert Debian text installer in the menu.

 If you would like to work on your own distro after building, install to a separate partition ONLY to build from. <br/> The whole system becomes your template.
 Think clone within a clone.